isomerpages/moe-temaseksec/_events/Gallery of Events/Student Leaders Investiture 2024.md

 Olympus and Rinjani) also saw the appointment of their House Captains.</p>
 <p>Lastly, we would like to congratulate the TMSA Leader of the Year Awardees:
-Muhammed Uzayr (SCL), Leia Skyler Vance (PSL), Alayna Athena Ross (SCP, Aaron Chua Ming Hong (CM) and Muhammad Nabil for their outstanding service and contributions.</p>
+Muhammed Uzayr (SCL), Leia Skyler Vance (PSL), Alayna Athena Ross (SCP, Aaron Chua Ming Hong (CM) and Muhammad Nabil (YA) for their outstanding service and contributions.</p>
 <p>We Lead to Serve!</p>
 <p></p>